2014 Indianapolis 500: Rule changes

+All engines for 2014 and beyond were required to have Twin-turbos.
+Single-turbo powerplants were no longer permitted.
+Previously, only Chevrolet (and for a brief time, Lotus) utilized a twin-turbo.
+Grid penalties based on unapproved engine changes were eliminated.
+Previously, unapproved engine changes penalties incurred during the month of May at Indianapolis would be served at the next race of the season (Detroit).
+Starting in 2014, the penalty will be points deductions to the manufacturers championship.
+If teams act in deliberate negligence to cause engine failures, the penalty will be starting from the rear of the field.

+Starting in 2014, IndyCar championship points for the Indianapolis 500, as well as the Pocono 500 and MAVTV 500 (Fontana) will be doubled compared to the other races on the schedule.

 Schedule

 Track activity commenced on Tuesday April 29 with a refresher test for Jacques Villeneuve and Kurt Busch on the oval.
 On Wednesday April 30, a full-field Open Test was held on the Indianapolis Motor Speedway road course.
 The annual Rookie Orientation Program was held on Monday May 5.
 The events for the inaugural Grand Prix of Indianapolis were held over three days, May 8 to 10.
 On Sunday May 11, the circuit was reset to the oval configuration, and practice for the Indy 500 began.

 For the first time in modern history, a post-qualifying practice session (other than Carb Day) will be held on the Monday following time trials.
 The track will be open on Monday May 19 from 12:00–5:00 p.m.